cs3216/cs3216.github.io/coursework/mobile/index.md

 ~~~

 In this example, the event request is match against the cache for a cached response.
 If a corresponding
 response is found, the cached response will be return instantly.
-If not, the request will be pass on
+If not, the request will be passed on
 to the server to retrieve the response.

 **Cache Management**